Marvel Cinematic Universe: Phase Five: Production shifts and further work

+Also in May 2024, Marvel Studios revealed that its live-action Disney+ series would be released under a new "Marvel Television" banner, separate from the previous company of the same name, starting with Agatha All Along later in 2024.
+Animated series would be released under the "Marvel Animation" banner—not to be confused with the Marvel Animation subsidiary—which began with the first season of the studio's animated series X-Men '97 (2024).
+Winderbaum explained that Marvel Studios was now using the "Marvel Television", "Marvel Animation", and "Marvel Spotlight" banners to indicate to audiences that they did not have to watch all of the studio's projects to understand the overall story and could choose which storylines and characters under these banners to follow.
+In October 2024, Marvel Studios announced the release dates for their Disney+ projects through the end of 2024 and 2025, including the third season of What If...?, the first season of Your Friendly Neighborhood Spider-Man, the first season of Daredevil: Born Again, and Ironheart.

 Films

 Ant-Man and the Wasp: Quantumania (2023)

 Scott Lang and Hope van Dyne, along with Hope's parents Hank Pym and Janet van Dyne and Lang's daughter Cassie, go on a new adventure exploring the Quantum Realm that pushes their limits and pits them against Kang the Conqueror.

-Ahead of the release of Ant-Man and the Wasp (2018), Peyton Reed and Marvel Studios expected a third Ant-Man film would be made and had discussed potential story points, with Reed returning as director by November 2019, alongside Paul Rudd and Evangeline Lilly as Scott Lang / Ant-Man and Hope van Dyne / Wasp.
+Ahead of the release of Ant-Man and the Wasp (2018), the film's director Peyton Reed and Marvel Studios expected a sequel would be made and had discussed potential story points.
+A third Ant-Man film entered development by November 2019, with Reed returning as director, alongside Paul Rudd as Scott Lang / Ant-Man and Evangeline Lilly as Hope van Dyne / Wasp.
 Jeff Loveness was writing the script by April 2020, with the title and new cast members revealed that December.
-Principal photography began at the end of July 2021 at Pinewood Studios in Buckinghamshire, and ended that November.
-Shooting was also scheduled to occur in Atlanta, Georgia and San Francisco, to last until 2022.
+Principal photography began at the end of July 2021 at Pinewood Studios in Buckinghamshire, and ended that November, with additional filming in San Francisco and Turkey.
 Ant-Man and the Wasp: Quantumania premiered on February 6, 2023, and was released on February 17.

-Ant-Man and the Wasp: Quantumania is set in 2025, around the same time as the events of Black Panther: Wakanda Forever (2022) and the beginning of Ms. Marvel (2022).
+Ant-Man and the Wasp: Quantumania is set in 2026.
 Jonathan Majors portrays Kang the Conqueror, after first appearing as a variant of that character called He Who Remains in the first season of Loki (2021).
-Majors also portrays numerous Kang variants within the Council of Kangs including Immortus, Rama-Tut, and Centurion in the film's mid-credits scene, and Victor Timely in the post-credits scene.
+Majors also portrays numerous Kang variants within the Council of Kangs, including Immortus, Rama-Tut, and Centurion in the film's mid-credits scene, and Victor Timely in the post-credits scene.
 The latter also features uncredited cameo appearances by Tom Hiddleston and Owen Wilson, reprising their respective roles of Loki and Mobius M. Mobius from Loki.